kratuvwxyz/RealGymPal/README.md

 # Real Gym Pal

 This full-stack site will take in results from your users' surveys, then compare their answers with those from other users.
-The app will then display the name, facebook ID and phone number of the user with the best overall match.
+The app will then display the name, Facebook ID and phone number of the user with the best overall match.

 ### How to use?

-- Provide your information like name you want to call, facebook ID and phone number before you start
+- Provide your information like a name you want to call, Facebook ID and phone number before you start
-- Answer each questions according to your convienent and goals
+- Answer each question according to your convenience and goals
 - Review before submit
-- wait few seconds to get your best match
+- wait a few seconds to get your best match

 ### File Structure